 How To Use PHP In Visual Studio Code

-By default, Visual Studio Code comes with the PHP Support, but you can also install the PHP language extensions available on VS Code Marketplace.
-You can search for the PHP extensions from within the VS Code in the Extensions view (⇧⌘X) then you can select the extensions using drop-down list by typing php.
+By default, Visual Studio Code comes with PHP Support, but you can also install the PHP language extensions available on VS Code Marketplace.
+You can search for the PHP extensions from within the VS Code in the Extensions view (⇧⌘X), then you can select the extensions using a drop-down list by typing php.
 But first, check your PHP version using the following command.

 brew upgrade php

 If you are using MAMP or XAMPP, then you need to update that software bundle as well to get the latest PHP version.

 PHPIntelliSense and PHP Debug are the most IMP extensions for PHP Development Environment.
 But there are more extensions that you can use based on your project flow or your style to write the code.
 Extensions will help you to fast your workflow and reduce your code repetition and also provide code completion.

 To install and use the PHP Intellisense, you need at least PHP 7 installed on your machine.
 Then, you can either add it to your PATH or set the php.executablePath setting.
 If you are facing duplication, disabling VS Code’s built-in PHP IntelliSense by setting php.suggest.basic to false.
 Finally, you can add the php executable path inside user settings.